 When you are ready to submit your data into CADAC, you will “Save and Submit”.
 Your information is then reviewed by CADAC staff.
 If errors are found, detailed information will be sent to you about how to resolve any issues.

+When should you make notes in CADAC?
 Many CADAC categories encompass a wide range of expenses or sources of revenue.
 In order to ensure those assessing your grants have the information they need, it is recommended to make notes explaining how larger sums break down.

 CADAC is time consuming.
 The best thing to do is be prepared before you get started. here's what you will need: